 The wizard also requires you to select the specific algorithms, version, platforms (Windows 32/64 bit or Linux 32/64 bit).
 The Astrodynamic Standards Forum also contains the most current list of the available software.

 What if I don’t have access to the Air Force Non-Secure Internet Protocol Router Network (NIPRNet) but need to request the software?

-You can make your request on Public Astrodynamic Standards Distribution Site (PADS) website using the request wizard.
-Once your request is processed, accepted, and approved, you will receive a Compact Disk with the software.
+You can make your request on Public Astrodynamic Standards Distribution Site (PAADS) http://www.astrodynamicstandards.org website using the request wizard.
+Once your request is processed, accepted and approved, you will receive a Compact Disk with the software.

 What is the difference between a contractor request and a government request?

 A contractor request is when one or more contractors or FRDC organizations will be using the Astrodynamic Standards software regardless of whether they are using it in a government or contractor facility.
-Contractors and their sub-contractors will be required to sign a Memorandum of Agreement (MOA) with Air Force Space Command.
+Contractors and their sub-contractors will be required to sign an Acknowledgement of Use with Air Force Space Command.

 In most cases, if the contractor makes a request for the software, the government agency that they are working for should ALSO make a government request.

 I’m a contractor but I have a number of sub-contractors that also need the Astrodynamic Standards software.
 Do I have to make a separate request for each?